chrisjim316/freeCodeCamp-/Video Challenge Progress Tracker/README.md

   - it sets the recorded data up in small, detailed logs
 * Chrome Dev Tools: Profiles
   - this panel lets you profile the execution time and memory usage of a web app or page
   - primarily applies to JavaScript
 * Chrome Dev Tools: Resources
   - this panel lets you inspect resources that are loaded in the inspected page
 * Chrome Dev Tools: Audits
   - This panel gives optimization suggestions to improve the webpage's performance
+* Chrome Dev Tools: Console
+  - This panel allows me to view raw or structured data by using standard JS statements and console-specific commands
+  - Additionally, I could view information(structured data) returned from an API

 [Full map](https://www.freecodecamp.org/map) of the FCC curriculum.